lumeland/lume.land/docs/advanced/the-data-model.md

 }
 ```

-This will generate the three following pages:
+That generates the three following pages:

 ```js
 {